addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 ### Fill the polygons/regions of the base cartogram with hexagons (tessellation)

-This is the step where the polygons are tesselated, and the `d3.polygonContains` function checks for points in the point-grid within the polygon.
+This is the step where the polygons are tesselated, and the `d3.polygonContains` function checks for points in the point-grid within the polygon as shown in figures 9 and 10.

 ```
   let features = flattenFeatures(topoFeatures);